 They even offer a vegan option, and their tacos are made with gluten-free homemade corn tortillas.
 They mainly use local products and ingredients and their salsa is made fresh daily.
 If you want something to quench your thirst, check out one of their cocktails which are made in-house.

 5. Kailua Town Pub and Grill

 We went to Kailua Pub for some late-night bites.
 Their pizza and French onion soup really hit the spot while we were getting our dart game on!
 I love the casual atmosphere at this Kailua restaurant, and the prices are extremely reasonable.
 They have seafood, pizza, soups, sandwiches, and other general pub fares.

 I haven’t had a chance to check it out for myself yet, but if you’re looking for something a little more upscale they have Gaslamp attached to it which is Kailua’s own speakeasy.

 The Boardroom is one of Kailua’s newest bar and tapas restaurants.
 They use freshly chosen, pressed, and prepared items that are locally sourced and handcrafted.

+While it’s on my list for one of the best places to eat in Kailua, it’s an even better place to drink!
 The creative and delicious libations served here are enough to keep you hanging out all night long but don’t leave without sampling something from their bites menu.